A speed comparison between all the most popular UHS-I and UHS-II SD memory cards in the Canon G7x II.

 Where To Buy Memory Cards

 If you don’t buy a memory card from one of the links above, you’ll need to be careful you don’t get counterfeit cards.
-They are very common on Ebay, even sometimes on Amazon.
+They are very common on eBay, even sometimes on Amazon.
 Always make sure you buy your cards from a trusted source on Amazon, or a trusted camera store like Adorama, or B&HPhoto.
-I would avoid buying any memory cards on Ebay.
+I would avoid buying any memory cards on eBay.

 Best Cards For Video In The Canon G7X Mark II